 You get to set your own hours and work as much or as little as you want.

-As a beginner, I would encourage you to go after general transcription jobs.
-This category is easy to do and does not require much training or transcription experience, although you may need to be detail-oriented, have good listening skills and type faster.
+If you’re new to transcription, I would encourage you to go after general transcription jobs for beginners.
+This category is easy to do and does not require much training or experience, although you should be detail-oriented, have good listening skills and type decently fast.

-In my quest to show you how you can become a transcriptionist, I had an interview with Janet Shaughnessy.
+One of the questions most people ask is if you can make money transcribing at home.
+In my quest to show you how you can become a transcriptionist and make money doing it, I had an interview with Janet Shaughnessy.

 Janet is the founder and creator of TranscribeAnywhere; a transcription website dedicated to offering extensive transcription training in general, legal and medical transcription.